severalnines/docs/user-guide/dashboard.rst

 * **Help**
 	- Documentation - Opens ClusterControl `online documentation page <http://www.severalnines.com/docs>`_.
 	- Support Forum - Opens Severalnines `community support forums <http://support.severalnines.com/forums>`_.
 Community users are encouraged to use this support channel.
 For licensed user, please raise a `support ticket <http://support.severalnines.com/tickets/new>`_.
 	- What's new? - Opens the *What's new* popup.
-This popup also appears at the first time a user logs in after new installation or upgrade.
+This popup also appears the first time a user logs in after new installation or upgrade.

 * **Logout**
 	- Logs out from ClusterControl and return to login page.